AbstractionJunkies/Fun-Fact-MEAN/README.md

 | Stoyan Ruzmanov | stoyan.ruzmanov | RuzmanovDev |
 | Kiril Peyanski  | kikopeyanski    | Ayyavazhi   |

+# *This is merged repo from [FunFactApi](https://github.com/AbstractionJunkies/FunFactAPI) and [FunFact](https://github.com/AbstractionJunkies/FunFact) in order to deploy it in heroku :)

 # Course Project Requirements